 While some weed types are easily recognizable, you might not always know what you’re up against when it comes to a weed infestation.
 For example, bindweed leaves are shaped like arrows and grow up to six feet tall, in an intertwined fashion.

-In addition to learning about the type of weeds growing in your yard, learning about your grass type will help you to know how to care for it properly.
+In addition to learning about the types of weeds growing in your yard, learning about your grass type will help you to know how to care for it properly.
 Your grass type can also point you to which types of weeds might be typical for that species.

 Removing pesky weeds is the first action needed for healthy and robust grass.
 Consider adding lawn seeding, aeration, and fertilization to your regular lawn mowing routine.